CodeThreat/FlowBlot.NET/README.md

 * how well do we track “hacker sent input values” across a software?
 * how well do we perform when finding different types of security and quality bugs?

-FlowBlot is static code analysis benchmark project by Codethreat, including sink-source challenges grouped into various technical analysis concepts, implemented as a helper for the first question above.
+FlowBlot is static code analysis benchmark project by Codethreat, including sink-source challenges grouped into various technical analysis concepts, implemented as a helper to answer the first question.

 <!-- LICENSE -->
 ## License